 (30) CMS--Centers for Medicare & Medicaid Services.
 The federal agency that administers the Medicare program and works in partnership with the states to administer Medicaid.

-(31) Complaint--An allegation against an agency regulated by HHSC or against an employee of an agency regulated by HHSC that involves a violation of this chapter or the statute.
+(31) Complaint--An allegation against an agency regulated by HHSC or against an employee of an agency regulated by HHSC that involves a violation of this chapter or the Statute.

 (32) Community disaster resources--A local, statewide, or nationwide emergency system that provides information and resources during a disaster, including weather information, transportation, evacuation, and shelter information, disaster assistance and recovery efforts, evacuee and disaster victim resources, and resources for locating evacuated friends and relatives.

+(33) Controlled substance--Has the meaning assigned in Texas Health and Safety Code, Chapter 481, Subchapter A.

-(33) Controlling person--A person with the ability, acting alone or with others, to directly or indirectly influence, direct, or cause the direction of the management, expenditure of money, or policies of an agency or other person.
+(34) Controlling person--A person with the ability, acting alone or with others, to directly or indirectly influence, direct, or cause the direction of the management, expenditure of money, or policies of an agency or other person.